DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 Defining Signals
 ================

-Signals can now simply be a decoration to be switched by the route process; they don’t need to control anything.
+Signals can now simply be a decoration to be switched by the route process; they don't need to control anything.

 ``GREEN(55)`` would turn signal 55 green, and ``RED(55)`` would turn it red.
 Somewhere in the script there must be a SIGNAL command like this: ``SIGNAL(55,56,57)``.
 This defines a signal with ID 55, where the Red/Stop lamp is connected to pin 55, the Amber/Caution lamp to pin 56, and the Green/Proceed lamp to pin 57.
 The pin allocations do not need to be contiguous, and the red pin number is also used as the signal ID.
 Thus you can change the signal by ``RED(55)``, ``AMBER(55)``, or ``GREEN(55)``.
 This means you don't have to manually turn off the other lamps.
 A RED/GREEN only signal may be created with a zero amber pin.